 - Internet and infrastructure: If you work remotely, reliable internet is non-negotiable.
 Malaysia and Thailand lead here.
 Rural Cambodia and Indonesia lag behind.

 This is exactly why WhereNext scores countries across seven dimensions — not just cost.
-Our full affordability rankings let you sort and filter, but our personalized quiz weights every dimension based on what you actually care about.
+Our 2026 Cost of Living Index covers all 95 countries with sub-indexes for groceries, rent, utilities, and transport.
+Or explore the full affordability rankings to sort and filter, and take our personalized quiz to weight every dimension based on what you actually care about.

 Practical Budgeting Advice for Moving Abroad